History of The Ithacan

 The Ithacan is the student newspaper for Ithaca College.
 Founded in January 1931, it has been a continuously running publication.
-Its back issues provide a rich historical resource for the College, for its former, current and future students, and for the larger Ithaca community.
+Its back issues provide a rich historical resource for the College, for its former, current, and future students, and for the larger Ithaca community.

-The back issues of The Ithacan provide a rich historical resource for the College, for its former, current and future students and for the larger Ithaca community.
-A timeline of the Ithacan is provided by the Ithaca College Quarterly.
+A timeline of The Ithacan is provided by the Ithaca College Quarterly.
 The earliest paper was titled Once-A-Week and served the Ithaca Conservatory of Music from 1926 through 1930.
 Its name transition to The Ithacan preceded the name change of the institution by only a few months as the Conservatory became Ithaca College in March 1931.

-The Ithacan incorporated as an independent company in 1969 (see https://digitalcommons.ithaca.edu/cgi/viewcontent.cgi?article=1000&context=ithacan_1969-70 ).
+The Ithacan incorporated as an independent company in 1969 (see "Ithacan Incorporates as Independent Co." from the September 5, 1969 issue).
 In 1988, The Ithacan became a student newspaper "published by the School of Communications" thus ending the "independent" era.

 The Ithacan is an award winning student newspaper: